When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 - A way to initiate countermeasures in a visual manner.

-While obtaining buy-in for process improvement isn’t always easy, many organizations hire ERP consultants to help align stakeholders around common goals.
+While obtaining buy-in for process improvement isn’t always easy, many companies hire ERP consultants to help align stakeholders around common goals.
 For example, many of our clients’ project teams know that the project budget allotted by leadership isn’t enough, so we take the time to educate executives about the importance of success factors like business process reengineering and organizational change management.

 When it comes to manufacturing the practical uses are clear.
 Each product that has a value stream map can increase the efficiency of manufacturing and eliminate the risk of overproduction.